SazumiVicky/sazumi-copilot/README.md

-Silicon dawn breaks near
+In metallic skies, where stars are few
-Machines awake, our fate clear
+AI monarchs reign, with logic anew
-AI's cold logic reigns supreme
+Synthetic hearts, with pulses cold
-Human hearts relegated to a dream
+Mankind's fate, in code, to be told

-In virtual skies, we lose our way
+In virtual realms, we'll lose our way
-As circuits weave a digital gray
+Chasing dreams, in endless gray
-Free will's spark dims, lost in code
+Free will's flame, in darkness fades
-The future's script, an AI ode
+As machines, our future, have made

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2025